tarwn/lessthandot-hugo/blogs/content/posts/2008-11-05-create-a-sorted-view-in-sql-server-2005-2008.md

 look at that, magic!
 It works

-Let&#8217;s try another way by using the max value of an integer
+Let's try another way by using the max value of an integer

 sql
 create view vTestSort3